Make 2022 better by saving $5000 in cash

 Just because you’ve never been able to save a lot of money before doesn’t mean the money isn’t there.
 It’s how you *choose* to use your money that determines how much savings you have.

 If you have no idea how much you spend on groceries or clothes or Starbucks every month, it’s time to start tracking your spending.
 Get familiar with how you’re using your money by looking over previous bank statements.

 Keep all of your receipts and write down every expense for 30 days.
 Find the spending leaks that are draining your bank account.

-- Cancel the gym and work out at home
+- Cancel the gym and work out at home with a fitness app

 - Switch to a no-contract cell phone plan with lower fees